 Ideally, you should be about 5 months pregnant or less.
 This may sound early, but your doula is also trained to assist you during your pregnancy.
 Comfort measures to alleviate headaches, nausea, back pain and all other pregnancy induced minor annoyances can be handled with a simple text to your doula.
 Your doula could also be a childbirth educator; so you may need more time to either attend classes or have detailed prenatal visits with education as the focus.

 Sounds great, right?
-However, a great doula is usually booked, so do not miss your chance to hire them and GET ON THEIR CALENDAR!
+However, a great doula is usually booked well in advance, so do not miss your chance to hire them and GET ON THEIR CALENDAR!

 I'm a private practice doula who insists on childbirth education classes with me before hiring me as your doula.
 That's just my philosophy.
 It builds our relationship while you attend classes, creates trust and an overall sense of empowerment.
 My clients actually prefer it that way.
 Most say "you don't know, what you don't know!"